mstefarov/fCraft/README.txt

                         at once in the event of an unrecoverable crash, instead of showing a message and prompting for user input.

+    --noupdater         If this flag is present, fCraft will not launch the downloaded UpdateInstaller.exe when restarting for
+                        update/shutdown.
+It will handle all other aspects of the update process, including exiting with the correct exit-code, but not launch the updater.

     --nolog             If this flag is present, all logging is disabled.

-    --nocolor           If this flag is present, ServerCLI will not use any colors or formatting in its console output.
+    --noconsolecolor    If this flag is present, ServerCLI will not use any colors or formatting in its console output.